 Dealing With A Prodigal Is 59:16 CLICK TITLE FOR AUDIO

 Many of us have children who have strayed to the world.
 We are living in the perilous times of 2 Tim 3:1-5, so it’s not surprising.
 Nevertheless, it hurts and we must know what to do.
-To deal with a prodigal requires:
+Here’s what dealing with a prodigal requires.

 Prayer – Is 59:16 – Israel was deep in sin and when the Lord looked “there was no intercessor.”
 We must pray for prodigals.
 This is not just agonizing and complaining and crying before the Lord.
 This is fervent effectual prayer [Jas 5:16].
 This is scriptural prayer, where your prayer is refined by what you have been shown in the Bible.
 This is intercessory prayer by the Spirit of God in us [Rom 8:26].
 This is spiritual warfare [Eph 6:12].
 Though these children have made the choices themselves, the devil often gets involved in their sin [2 Tim 2:25-26] and we must do battle on their behalf.

 Preaching – 2 Sam 12:7-14 – when David strayed from the Lord into sin with Bathsheba, Nathan showed up and said, “Thus saith the Lord God…” I’ve seen parents argue with and plead with their kids.
 I’ve seen them whine and play the “pity me” card.
 I’ve seen them spoil their kids to try to woo them back.
 And many other things like this.
 What wayward kids need is a good dose of “Thus saith the Lord” from a prayed up, Spirit-filled parent, confirmed by the witness of a Spirit-filled man or woman of God.
 They need a Jonah preaching the fear of God into Nineveh.